anelguel/Gradebook/src/Gradebook/notes/Module6.md

 * `dotnet build` looks for a `.sln` file in current directory.
 If there is no `.sln` file it will build `.csproj` files.
 When you add a `.sln` file it will restore and build BOTH `.csproj` files in the folder?

 > Basically we created a `.sln` file in the folder so that we can build both Gradebook and Gradebook.Tests at the same time.
 This makes things easier and faster.

+### Testing Object References
+* No access modifier on members means that they are private by default.